Majd wants to be a scientist. Her family wants to arrange her marriage.

 In high school, Josh documented his life with Tourette’s Syndrome, a neurological disorder that causes uncontrollable tics and involuntary verbal outbursts.
-Today, Josh has overcome Tourette’s enough to become a NYC public school teacher.
-But it hasn’t been easy for him.
-Josh’s new diary is about trying to live a normal adult life with a brain that often betrays him.
+Sixteen years later, Josh records a new diary about trying to live a normal adult life with a brain that often betrays him.

 At the age of 17, Amanda knew she was gay.
 But her parents kept insisting she’d grow out of it.
 Today, a lot has changed in the country, and within her own family.
 In her new story, Amanda goes back to her parents to find out how they came to accept having a daughter who is gay.

 As an 18 year old raised in the foster care system, Melissa took NPR listeners along when she gave birth to her son Issaiah.
-Over the past 16 years Melissa and her son have faced many challenges, from eviction notices to her son’s life-threatening medical diagnosis.
-In her new diary, Melissa chronicles her life as a working single mother, and reveals things about her past that her son has never known.
+Sixteen years later she chronicles her life as a working single mother.

 16 years ago, Juan reported on his life as a recent Mexican immigrant living in poverty in Texas.
 In his new diary, Juan takes us on a tour of the life he has built since he first crossed the Rio Grande.
 It looks a lot like the typical American dream: a house, 2 cars, 3 kids—except for the fact he’s still living illegally in the U.S.